vetleen/vetletemplate/README.md

 #change the vetletemplate name
 - change the name everywhere it appears
+-> first rename the project folder
-- grep -nir vetletemplate to find those places
+-> the run "grep -nir vetletemplate" to find in-file occurences, and change those
 - should be:
 -> README (not stricly neccessary)
 -> wsgi.py